maboiteaspam/dns-via-dht/README.md

 - make test IRL
 - add continuous testing
 - provide a dns server implementation for quick setup
-- adjust timeout on dns lookup
+- adjust timeout on dns lookup, and known dns

 ##### to make it better